MineoGames/MineoGames.github.io/_posts/2021-01-04-MICS_UNBOXING.md

 Then we will make some tests to see the quality of different mics.

-**Be sure to subscribe to the youtube channel to dont miss the next videos.**
+**Be sure to subscribe to the youtube channel so you don't miss the next videos 😉.**

 [![UNBOXING NEW MICROPHONES](https://imgur.com/VPbPoh2.png)](https://www.patreon.com/posts/45278643 "UUNBOXING NEW MICROPHONES")